ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/targeting-data.md

 ### Example Dataset

-For these examples we will use a mocked dataset representing diet totals.
+For these examples we will use mocked data that represents diet totals as our master dataset.

 ```js
 | ts         |  est_id  | wing  | cell  | diet        | count |